I highly underestimated Jibhi, especially when looking for my first long exposure waterfall shot.

 The lockdown was a difficult phase for all of us.

 But if you had utilized that period in developing your skills.
-Then the time had come to go out in the field by following the safety measures & rock it guys.
+Then the time had come to go out in the field by following the safety measures & rock it.

-I had visited Jibhi in Himachal earlier also but this time the mindset was different.
+I had also visited Jibhi in Himachal earlier, but the mindset was different this time.

-The reason that you had landed here because you wanted to learn how to create those smooth and silky-looking waterfalls right.
+You had landed here because you wanted to learn how to create those smooth and silky-looking waterfalls right.
 Then please hang on till the last.
-I had explained in complete detail how to achieve those long exposure shots of the waterfalls.
+I had explained in complete detail how to achieve those long-exposure waterfall shots.

-But first, we will get to know a little bit about the location that we are heading for our long exposure photography.
+But first, we will get to know a bit about the location heading for our long-exposure waterfall photography.

 Table of Contents

-Jibhi Waterfall is a small waterfall present in Jibhi, district Banjar in Himachal Pradesh.
-It would be just a few minutes of walk away from your stay at wherever you will be staying in Jibhi.
+Jibhi Waterfall is a small waterfall in Jibhi, district Banjar in Himachal Pradesh.
+It would be just a few minutes of walk away from your stay, wherever you stay in Jibhi.

-At last, you can take your car to reach the waterfall because there’s a small hike as well.
-If you are not comfortable walking uphill then you must take your car along.
-You can park your car outside the entrance of the waterfall.
+At last, you can take your car to reach the waterfalls because there’s a small hike.
+If you are not comfortable walking up the hill, you must take your vehicle along.
+You can park your car outside the entrance of the waterfalls.

-i.e. Ample of time you would be having to take a Long Exposure Shot of the Waterfall or a small stream whichever you’ll find interesting.
+Ample of time, you would have to take a long exposure waterfall shot or small stream, whichever you’ll find fascinating.

 More importantly, there are no entrance fees to visit the Jibhi Waterfall.

-The small water streams in-between had mesmerized me that I end up staying at a point for about a few hours.
+The small water streams in-between had mesmerized me that I stayed at a point for about a few hours.

-So, this was a little bit about the location.
+So, this was a bit of the location.

-Now, it’s time to know more about what is Long Exposure Photography and what equipments or gears you need to achieve that.
+It’s time to know more; what is Long Exposure Photography?
+What equipment or gear do you need to achieve that?